 The Signatory Member States had their Kick-Off meeting on 21 September 2018 in Brussels.
 Since then, they meet regularly and collaborate all together and in specialised working groups to make sure that by 2022 there will be a research cohort of at least 1 million sequenced genomes accessible in the EU.
-Read the summary reports from the meetings.

 This cooperation mechanism is supported and facilitated by the European Commission, which works closely with the Member States in order to ensure that in 2022 there will be at least a cohort of 1 million sequenced genomes accessible for research and personalised medicine in the EU.

 - EU countries will cooperate in linking genomic databases across borders